This information will help you get ready for selective internal radiation therapy (SIRT) treatment at Memorial Sloan Kettering (MSK).

 - If you use a CPAP or BiPAP machine to sleep at night, please bring your machine with you, if possible.
-If you can’t bring your machine with you, we will give you one to use while you are in the hospital.
+If you can’t bring your machine with you, we will give you one to use while you’re in the hospital.

-When it is time for your mapping procedure, you will be brought into the procedure room and helped onto an exam table.
-You will be attached to equipment to monitor your heart rate, breathing, and blood pressure.
-You will receive oxygen through your nose.
-While lying on your back on the table, you will be given sedation medication through your IV to make you sleepy and relaxed.
+When it’s time for your procedure, you’ll be brought into the procedure room and helped onto an exam table.
+You’ll be attached to equipment to monitor your heart rate, breathing, and blood pressure.
+You’ll get oxygen through a thin tube that rests below your nose called a nasal cannula.
+While lying on your back on the table, you’ll be given sedation medication through your IV.
+This medication will make you sleepy and relaxed.

-After you are sedated, you may have a catheter (thin, flexible tube) inserted into your bladder to drain your urine.
+After you’re sedated, you may have a urinary catheter (thin, flexible tube) placed in your bladder to monitor the amount of urine you’re making.
 Your groin will be cleaned, shaved, and covered with sterile drapes.
-A local anesthetic will be injected into the area where your doctor will be working.
-A catheter will be threaded through the artery in your groin up to the arteries that supply blood to your liver.
-You will be given a dye called contrast through the catheter and images will be taken.
-This will tell us if there are arteries that carry blood outside of your liver to other areas in your abdomen.
-If these arteries are found, they are blocked so that the radiation will not harm your other organs.
-Blocking these arteries will not harm the organs that they supply.
+A local anesthetic (medication to make an area of your body numb) will be injected into the area where your doctor will be working.
+A catheter will be placed through the artery in your groin up to the arteries that supply blood to your liver.
+You’ll be given contrast dye through the catheter and images will be taken.

-Next you will receive an injection of a radioactive imaging dye into your liver artery.
+Next, you’ll get an injection (shot) of a radioactive imaging dye into your liver artery.
 Before you leave the procedure room, we will remove the catheter in your artery and seal the artery with a special device or by holding pressure on your groin for 15 to 20 minutes.

 Preparing for Your SIRT Treatment

-A few weeks after your mapping procedure, you will have your SIRT treatment.
-The preparation for your SIRT treatment will be almost the same as the preparation for your SIRT mapping procedure.
-Please follow the instructions in the “Before Your SIRT Mapping Procedure” section above, as well as the additional instructions below.
+A few weeks after your mapping arteriogram procedure, you’ll have your SIRT treatment.
+The preparation for your SIRT treatment will be almost the same as the preparation for your mapping arteriogram.
+Please follow the instructions in the “Before Your Mapping Arteriogram Procedure” section of this resource, as well as the additional instructions in the following sections.

-You will need to have a blood test before you have your SIRT treatment to test your liver function.
-Your nurse will arrange this for you before your procedure.
+You’ll need to have a blood test before you have your SIRT treatment to test your liver function.
+Your nurse will arrange this for you before your treatment.

 The Day of Your SIRT Treatment

-Your SIRT treatment will be almost the same as your SIRT mapping procedure.
+Your SIRT treatment will be almost the same as your mapping arteriogram procedure.
 Follow the same instructions on what to bring, where to park, and where to go.